-The Staff Advisory Team (SAT) was created in the Spring 2009 to help address Monterey Institute staff member concerns.
+The Staff Advisory Team (SAT) was created in the Spring 2009 to help address MIIS staff member concerns.

 The SAT is built on a number of core principles and scope of work.
 These include:

 1. Modeling High Performing Teamwork